br-mat/annoying-plant/README.md

 Raspberry Pi Foundation entrance in the world of microcontrollers.
 The company itself is well known for its single board computers.
 This much smaller module comes with a fairly good price.
 The difference between the bigger RaspberryPi's is that not supposed to be a whole computer.
 Therefore it comes with less computing power and programmable memory space and probably more important no Operating system.
 That to be said you program the function of the module on your own.
 It is also suitable for low power applications because it does not need that much power.
 <br>
 The technical aspects can be found in the Datasheet linked below:
-The board itself is powered by a MicroUSB connection this refers also as VBUS Pin and need to be 5V or it can be powered by or directly at the VSYS Pin in the range of 1.8-5.5 V. It is important to strictly following the datasheet here to avoid damage to our controller. <br>
+The board itself is powered by a MicroUSB connection this refers also as VBUS Pin and need to be 5V.
+Powering directly at VSYS Pin in the range of 1.8-5.5 V is also possible.
+It is important to strictly following the datasheet here to avoid damage to our controller. <br>
 The Pico is powered by the RP-2040 Chip sitting in the middle of the board, avoid touching the Pins of the Chip itself directly because electrostatic charge from your hands can damage it.
 To control the processor microPython or with a little effort C++ can be used, more to that later.
 <br>
 We can now program the Pin’s of the module to switch HIGH/LOW or read analog Signals (Voltage levels).
 This offers a wide range of possible applications which can be easy realized, we just need to be aware of some basic concepts to not risk damaging the module itself.
 Although it is usually quite resistant to little accidents in a certain extent. <br>
-The Output capability of the Pico is limited, for switching higher loads its important to not exceed the parts limits.
-Measure negative voltages is neither a good idea because it can damage the part. <br>
+The Output capability of the Pico is limited (~20mA), for switching higher loads its important to not exceed the parts limits.
+For switching higher currents use rellais or transistors.
+Measure or apply negative voltages is neither a good idea because it can damage the part too.
+This should not be achievable without a propper voltage supply, except for accidentally mistake GND and VCC. <br>
 For more information look at the Datasheet provided below, but more Important is the Pinout scematic, as it is shown there the number and type of our Pins.
 </p>
 <br>